iamArvy/talent-bridge-backend/README.md

 ### Relationships

 * A user can be a **Recruiter** or **Applicant** depending on role.
-* Recruiters create multiple job postings.
+* Recruiter users create multiple job postings.
-* Applicants can apply to multiple jobs.
+* Applicant users can apply to multiple jobs.
 * Each job can have many applications.
-* Applicants can maintain multiple education records, skills, experiences, trainings, certifications, and projects.
+* Applicant users can maintain multiple education records, skills, experiences, trainings, certifications, and projects.

 ---